-The salaries and benefits of the Named Executives are set within guidelines developed by the Compensation and Human Resources Committee and are consistent with the principles set out above.
-In 2021, the Corporation's executive compensation included fixed and variable compensation comprised of the following three elements:
+The salaries and benefits of the Named Executives are set within guidelines developed by the CHRC and are consistent with the principles set out above.
+In 2022, the Corporation's executive compensation included fixed and variable compensation comprised of the following three elements:

-Base salary Fixed amount reflecting the Named Executive's personal performance and experience, contribution to the business of the Corporation and the size and stage of development of the Corporation.
-Short-term compensation incentives Lump sum cash bonus intended to reward annual corporate and personal performance achieved in a one-year period.
-Long-term compensation incentives RSUs are intended to reward long term corporate performance, increased share value and align the interests of employees, including Named Executives, with those of Shareholders.
+Base salary , Fixed amount reflecting the Named Executive's personal performance and experience, contribution to the business of the Corporation and the size and stage of development of the Corporation.
+Short-term incentives compensation Lump sum cash bonus intended to reward annual corporate and personal performance achieved in a one-year period.
+Long-term incentives compensation RSUs are intended to reward long term corporate performance, increased share value and align the interests of employees, including Named Executives, with those of Shareholders.